samjaninf/OFN-User-Guide---Master/basic-features/orders/refund-payments.md

 ### Refunding a Stripe Payment

-_If the customer made the payment for their order to your business Stripe account, then you will be able to issue a full or partial refund from the OFN admin interface._
+_If the customer made the payment for their order to your business Stripe account, then you will be able to issue a full or partial refund from the Harvest To Order admin interface._

 Make sure the order you wish to refund is marked as 'PAID':